almostengr/nsbe-mp.org/docs/programs.md

 * [Professional Development Programs](#professional-development-programs) which are
 targeted towards professionals that are just starting or well into their careers.

+## Professional Development Programs

+NSBE Professional Development Programs are designed for professionals that are in their careers to be successful, offer opportunities to grow, and to able to demonstrate their skills as STEM professional.
+Various events are held throughout the year.

+* Monthly Chapter Meetings
+* Networking Events
+* Special Interest Group (SIG) meetings and workshops

+To find out when these events will happen, follow or like our social media pages and sign up for our mailing list.

+### General Body Meetings

+Our monthly chapter meetings (a.k.a.
+General Body Meetings) are held on the first Tuesday of each month at 6pm.
+The meeting is open to the public.

+To recieve notifications about the next chapter meeting, you can sign up for our mailing list or follow us on our [social media pages](/links) to receive the latest updates and information regarding the chapter.

 ## Technical OutReach and Community Help (T.O.R.C.H.)
 Programs

 NSBE TORCH Programs are designed to encourage students in grades K-12 and college to pursue a career in a